 In the twentieth century, the role of Olympia revived with the introduction of the Olympic Torch relay, in which the torch is ignited several months before the opening celebration at the site of the ancient Olympics in Olympia.
 Olympia was designated a UNESCO World Heritage Site in 1989.

 Excavation is being continued to this day by the German Institute of Archaeology in Athens and the Ephorate of Antiquities in Olympia.

-Low cost, simple and convenient option would be Posidon hotel, at the center of Ancient Olympia, just 5min from the archeological site, great price for its location, nice friendly owners.
+Low cost, simple and convenient option would be Poseidon hotel, at the centre of Ancient Olympia, just 5min from the archaeological site, great price for its location, and nice friendly owners.